-Meet Your Instructor
+Meet Your Instructors

 Martin Hughes - Chief Flying Instructor

-Martin was accepted as an officer cadet at RAF Cranwell, graduating with the aerobatic prize.
-Next step was advanced jet training in the Folland Gnat, a transonic jet trainer, at RAF Valley in Anglesea, Wales.
+Martin was accepted as an officer cadet at the RAF College Cranwell, graduating with the aerobatic prize.
+He then moved on to advanced jet training in the Folland Gnat, a transonic jet trainer, at RAF Valley in Anglesea, Wales.
 “This aircraft was a delight to fly.
 It could go supersonic in a dive, gave the pilot an excellent command of view and handled beautifully.”

 After 12 years of military service, Martin’s father suggested that he might like to leave the RAF and take over the family business, The Silver Brumby Inn, in Thredbo.
 Opting for premature retirement, Martin decided to accept this offer and emigrated to Australia.